Bobby Witt Jr. Player Props: Royals vs. Twins

 Bobby Witt Jr. At The Plate

-- Witt Jr. has driven in a run in eight games this year (32.0%), including one multiple-RBI game.
+- Witt Jr. has driven in a run in eight games this season (30.8%), including one multiple-RBI game.

-- He has scored at least one run 12 times this year (48.0%), including one multi-run game.
+- He has scored at least once 12 times this year (46.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.